Uncovering the Silent Danger: The Impact of Underground Climate Change on Urban Infrastructure

 Rotta Loria and his team’s study is the first to study in depth the effects of underground climate change on buildings, calling it a “silent danger.”

 The safety of people, for the moment, does not seem to be compromised.
 “It’s not like a building is suddenly going to collapse.
 The structures are slowly sinking.
-The consequences could be very bad, but it will take a long time to see them”, says the expert.
+The consequences might be very bad, but it will take a long time to see them”, says the expert.

 “It is very likely that underground climate change has already caused cracks that we do not associate with this phenomenon because we were not aware of it,” he adds.
 Many buildings, even modern ones, were not designed to tolerate today’s temperature variations..